Can I claim medical expenses on my taxes?

 Deduction value for medical expenses

-In 2019, the IRS allows all taxpayers to deduct the total qualified unreimbursed medical care expenses for the year that exceeds 10% of their adjusted gross income.
-For 2017 and 2018, the threshold amount was lowered to 7.5% of AGI.
+In 2020, the IRS allows all taxpayers to deduct the total qualified unreimbursed medical care expenses for the year that exceeds 7.5% of their adjusted gross income.

 Which medical expenses are deductible?